 Manufacturers can gussy up membrane keyboards with higher actuations and faster spring-back times, but such measures are still artificial solutions to a design problem.
 Imagine a city, surrounded by a dense old-growth forest, carving out acres upon acres of AstroTurf and plastic trees in its business district, and you've got the basic idea.

 At Tom's Guide, we evaluate every aspect of consumer products, and one of those aspects is price.
 Suppose you're a big massively multiplayer online (MMO) gamer.
-When one of the best membrane MMO keyboards (theRazer Anansi) costs $100, and one of the best mechanical MMO keyboards (theCorsair Vengeance K95) costs $150, we understand that this is not a trivial difference.
+When some of the best membrane keyboards cost less than $100, and some of the best mechanical keyboards costs more than $150, we understand that this is not a trivial difference.

 However, a good keyboard can last for years — five, 10, or even longer.
 An extra $50, or even $100, is a lot of money up front, but not much when you consider it's only an extra $5 per year of use.
 Consider, too, that mechanical keyboards can last for up to 50 million clicks (or more) per key, whereas membrane models tend to top out around 10 million.
 That's still years of use, but a mechanical keyboard could last decades — and even then, you could always replace the keys when they wear out.
 Once a membrane keyboard fries, it's usually gone for good.
 One $150 keyboard is cheaper than two $100 peripherals.